nf-core/website/src/content/docs/usage/installation.md

 If you would like to make changes to the pipeline, fork the GitHub repository and then clone the files.
 Once cloned, you can run the pipeline with `nextflow run <path-to-repo>`.

 Note that you should _only_ do this if you intend to make significant changes to the pipeline.
 All configuration options can be changed without editing the pipeline code.
 Forking the pipeline repositories means that you cannot use stable releases and you will fall behind new updates.

-## Reference genomes

-Some pipelines come with built-in support for genome reference files.
-We recommend downloading these references locally to avoid fetching the same reference many times.
-For more information, see [_Reference genomes_](reference_genomes.md).